+\begin{Remark} If $\CV$ is SFL, then $\t=t$ will be a first integral of $\ch\CV^{(k-1)}$ and {\it contact} will produce a static feedback equivalence.
+Again, for this paper we need only be concerned with those examples in which $\Delta_k=1$. \end{Remark}

-We illustrate procedure {\tt\bf contact} using an example of Hunt-Su-Meyer \cite{HuntSuMeyerLin}, which was linearized via the GS algorithm in \cite{GSalgorithmExample}.
-As an aide to the reader, the example is presented with almost no details suppressed.
+We illustrate procedure {\it contact} using an example of Hunt--Su--Meyer \cite{HuntSuMeyerLin}, which was linearized via the GS algorithm in \cite{GSalgorithmExample}.
+As an aid to the reader, the example is presented with almost no details suppressed.
 Most of the calculations to follow can be automated and executed algorithmically using a software package.
-Throughout this paper we have used the {\tt\bf Maple} package {\tt\bf DifferentialGeometry}.
+Throughout this paper we have used the {\sc Maple} package {\sc DifferentialGeometry}.